ankurhanda/gvnn/README.md

 ![Montage-1](assets/so3_layer_backward_pass.png)

 However, this derivative has singularity at (0,0,0) because of the division by the norm of the vector.
 Therefore, we have a threshold to check if the magnitude is small enough that we can use a first-order approximation of the exponential map.
-The derivatives of this linearised version is nothing but the Generators of the map [Generators](http://www.ethaneade.com/latex2html/lie_groups/node36.html)
+The derivatives of this linearised version are nothing but the Generators of the exponential map [Generators](http://www.ethaneade.com/latex2html/lie_groups/node36.html)

 To set up 3D rotation warping, you first need to homogenise the x,y positions to [x, y, 1]^T, apply the inverse camera calibration matrix to get the ray in 3D.
 This ray is rotated with the rotation and then backprojected into the 2D plane with PinHoleCameraProjection layer and interpolated with bilinear interpolation.